 It’s not every day that a new species of porpoise is introduced to the scientific world.
-However, that’s what recently happened when a team of paleontologists from Yale University, the San Diego Natural History Museum, the NYIT College of Osteopathic Medicine, and the University of Otago published a research article in the journal, Current Biology.
+However, that’s what happened when a team of paleontologists from Yale University, the San Diego Natural History Museum, the NYIT College of Osteopathic Medicine, and the University of Otago published a research article in the journal, Current Biology.

 The article describes the fossil remains of a 3 million year old porpoise collected from Pliocene-age marine sandstones exposed in Chula Vista, National City, and San Diego.
 The scientists named the extinct porpoise, Semirostrum cerutti, in honor of Richard Cerutti, the San Diego Natural History Museum paleontologist that discovered the majority of the fossils.